 Bicep are the talk of the electronic music industry right now.

-Their second LP, Isles, dropped on Ninja Tune last week and is currently #2 in the U.K. album charts after the lead singles on the LP generated over 25,000,000 streams in the lead-up to the release.
+Their second LP Isles dropped on Ninja Tune in January (2021), peaking at #2 in the U.K. album charts after the lead singles on the LP generated over 25,000,000 streams in the lead-up to the release.

 Before Bicep could release their first single off the album back in March 2020, they had to navigate the first Covid-19 lockdown and reschedule a number of planned U.K. tour dates.
 Four of their five dates planned for London, Manchester and Glasgow were rescheduled.
 One was cancelled completely.